ohcnetwork/care_fe/SECURITY.md

 ## Reporting a Vulnerability

-Please create a ticket at https://support.coronasafe.network
+Please create an issue at https://github.com/coronasafe/care_fe